 Read Up on the History of Iran

-Ancient Persia isn’t an easily absorbed history lesson, and while your guide (if you choose to have one or if you are a part of tour group) will spout a level of information that will blow your mind, it is worth reading up on the history of Persia, as well as details on the lead-up to the Revolution in 1979, in order to understand the basic makeup of the country.
+Ancient Persia isn’t an easily absorbed history lesson, and while your guide (if you choose to have one or if you are a part of tour group) will spout a level of information that will blow your mind, it is worth reading up on the history of Persia, as well as details on the lead-up to the Iranian Revolution in 1979, in order to understand the basic makeup of the country.

 It will mean names like Zoroastrian, Cyrus the Great, The Achaemenid Empire, Reza Shah, Ayatollah Khomeini and Ayatollah Khamenei won’t be lost on you when you travel to Iran.